alphagov/govuk-content-publishing-guidance/app/publish-update-retire-content/standard-content-types/publications.md

   <tr class="govuk-table__row">
       <th scope="row" class="govuk-table__header">Research and analysis</th>
       <td class="govuk-table__cell">Analyses, evaluations, research reports and surveys.
 They can be conducted by government, commissioned by government or independent of government.	</td>
       <td class="govuk-table__cell">Responses to consultations and calls for evidence.
-Use the <a href="/publish-update-retire-content/standard-content-types/consultations/">consultation type</a> or <a href="/publish-update-retire-content/standard-content-types/calls-for-evidence/">call for evidence type</a> instead.</td>
+Use the <a href="/publish-update-retire-content/standard-content-types/consultations/" class="govuk-link">consultation type</a> or <a href="/publish-update-retire-content/standard-content-types/calls-for-evidence/" class="govuk-link">call for evidence type</a> instead.</td>
     </tr>
   <tr class="govuk-table__row">
       <th scope="row" class="govuk-table__header">Standard</th>